Importance of the HEMATOLOGY

 THE ROLE OF THE HAEMATOLOGIST

-Haematologists work very closely with other health professionals in hospital and primary care.
+Hematologists work very closely with other health professionals in hospital and primary care.

-Haematologists care directly for patients on hospital wards and out patient clinics.
+Hematologists care directly for patients on hospital wards and out patient clinics.

-Haematologists perform a wide range of laboratory tests to produce and interpret results assisting clinicians in their diagnosis and treatment of disease.
+Hematologists perform a wide range of laboratory tests to produce and interpret results assisting clinicians in their diagnosis and treatment of disease.

 For example, haematologists are the pathologists who receive blood samples from surgeries and check them for abnormalities.
 They look at blood film and, for example, if they suspect leukaemia, can assess the patient, explain concerns, perform a bone marrow biopsy and examine and interpret the samples.
 The diagnosis can be done within a few hours, since in some cases treatment must be started immediately.

-Haematologists also diagnose and treat patients with anaemia (a lower than normal number of red blood cells).
+Hematologists also diagnose and treat patients with anaemia (a lower than normal number of red blood cells).

 Some haematologists are involved in transfusion medicine, ensuring that adequate stocks of safe blood are available when needed for blood transfusions.
 They confirm which donated blood is the right match for the patient’s blood group.
-For example, haematologists work in the Blood and Transplant service providing vital support for blood transfusion, organ and stem cell transplantation.
+For example, hematologists work in the Blood and Transplant service providing vital support for blood transfusion, organ and stem cell transplantation.

 Comments